mazinden/staking-api/polkadot/withdrawal.md

 # Withdrawal

-The withdrawal process for Polkadot in Staking API consists of several steps:
+The withdrawal process in the Polkadot network using the Staking API can be done in several ways:

 1. Unbond tokens: